Ayyayush/devTinder/src/homeword.md

 Set the expiry of JWT token and cookies to 7 days Create user schema method to get jwt token
 Create user schema method to compare passwords

+Day -11
+EXplore tinder API'S
+Create a list of all api you can think of in dev tinder Group multiple routes under respective routers and